Location: Boston, MA

 AMERICORPS MEMBER ACTIVITIES AND RESPONSIBILITIES

-- Using input collected to design and execute community events, volunteer events and activities, community resource fairs, and other activities,
+- Using input collected to design and execute community events and activities community resource fairs, and other activities, as determined valuable,

-- Recruiting residents to participate programming and activities.
+- Recruiting residents to participate programming and activities, as possible.

 Members are expected to attend and participate in all LISC AmeriCorps sponsored activities including but not limited to: